 In the past, he has served as an active member of the Interfaith Housing Coalition (IHC) board of directors (2004 – 2010), and is a devoted advocate of the organization, which serves homeless families with children.
 Under his leadership, renovation was completed of the Beltzer Hope Community Center for resident services, job search, case management, children and teen activities and community outreach programs.

 Mr. Devlin also founded the annual Cardinal Capital Home and Hope Golf Classic which raised more than $240,000 for Interfaith Housing in three years.
 Linda Hall, Executive Director for IHC, said, “Eric Devlin is the type of board member that executive directors dream about.

 “He is committed, talented, ethical, and passionate about our mission of effectively moving homeless families to self sufficiency.
 Eric is a leader who steps in to solve problems with a ‘can do’ attitude of service.”

-Mr. and Mrs. Devlin, who have been married nearly 20 years, have two teenage children.
-Mr. Devlin enjoys golf, coaching his children's sports teams, cheering on his favorite Missouri Tigers and Baylor Bears, and spending time at his family ranch in the Texas Hill Country.
-He is also an active member of Highland Park Presbyterian Church and volunteers in various capacities with his son’s Boy Scout troop and his children's school.
+Mr. and Mrs. Devlin, who have been married nearly 24 years, have two teenage children.
+Mr. Devlin enjoys golf, coaching his children's sports teams, cheering on his favorite Missouri Tigers and Baylor Bears, spending time at his family ranch in the Texas Hill Country, and volunteering at his children's school.